Typhoon Weapon Station

-Typhoon armed with 25 mm gun on Shaldag-class patrol boat of the Israeli Navy.

 The Typhoon is a type of remote weapon station manufactured by Rafael Advanced Defense Systems of Israel, and it shares similar design principles and common technologies with Samson Remote Controlled Weapon Station (Samson RCWS), a land-based system manufactured by the same developer.
 Like Samson RCWS, Typhoon is also multi-configurable.

 The Typhoon, and its lightweight variant, Mini Typhoon, are used by the Israeli Navy, Indian Navy, Philippine Navy, Royal Australian Navy, Royal New Zealand Navy, the Republic of Singapore Navy, Sri Lankan Navy and Singapore's Police Coast Guard.

 Overview

 The first Typhoon, the Mk-23, was released in 1997.
 The weapon is mounted on a stabilized deck mounting which allows it to remain on target as the platform beneath it moves.
 The stabilizer has an accuracy of 0.25 milliradians (mrad), allowing it to keep the weapon aimed to within 250 mm on a target 1000 m away.

 The mounting does not penetrate the platform, making it relatively simple to fit the weapon to ships.
 Typhoon can use sights attached to the weapon mount or it can receive inputs from an independent Electro-Optical Detector (EOD) or Fire Control Radar (FCR).
 Using its own sight the Typhoon system can provide firing solutions entirely without outside assistance, allowing it to function fully independently.

 The cannon system mounted can be an ATK, Oerlikon, Mauser or Giat model in the 20–30 mm caliber range.
 Between 160 and 210 rounds are carried on the mounting, depending on the caliber.
 The mount can traverse 120° to either side and elevate between -12.5° and 40.5°.
 The weight of a complete system is between 690 and 750 kg without ammunition, depending on the guns and sensors mounted.

 By 2006, more than 120 Typhoon systems had been ordered.